chrisbrickey/equity-portfolio/README.md

 This app utilizes AlphaVantage API to retrieve information on stocks in the portfolio and new stocks via search.

 #### Browsable API
-Non-technical users may interact only with HTML templates, but a hyperlinked, browsable API is also available using the /api namespace.
+Non-technical users may interact via the browser with HTML templates, but a hyperlinked, browsable API is also available using the /api namespace.

-## Technology
+## Tech Stack
 *See requirements.txt for full list of dependencies.*
 - Python 3.12
 - Django 3.2 LTS